GeminiDRSoftware/astrodata/docs/manuals/usermanual/structure.rst

 object.
 The global headers, or Primary Header Unit (PHU), is stored in the ``phu`` attribute as an :class:`astropy.io.fits.Header`.

-..
-TODO: Put in a link to a good gemini example below where it says
+.. todo:: Put in a link to a good gemini example below where it says
     GEMINI_EXAMPLE

 Any global tables are stored in the private attribute ``_tables``.
 For example,